Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ranchi air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ranchi is currently 16 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app